io-key/node-red-contrib-io-key/README.md

 - Verify your e-mail and login [here](https://pushover.net/)
 - Scroll down until you see a table called _Your Application_
 - Create a new application
-- After the successfull creation of a new application you will see a API Token.
+- After the successful creation of a new application you will see a API Token.
 Copy it.

 ### Step 3: Install the Node-Red Pushover Node